chandikaaqil/TicTacToeGame/README.md

 Class       : A

 ## Project Description
-This project is a simple Tic-Tac-Toe game application developed using Java Swing as the graphical user interface.
-The application was created as a small project for Programming Fundamental course.
+This project is a simple Tic-Tac-Toe game application using Java Swing as the graphical user interface.
+The application was created as a project for Programming Fundamental course.
 The player competes against a computer that makes random moves, giving the player a fair chance to win, lose, or draw.
 All player data and game statistics are stored in a single PostgreSQL database